Determining Financial Need

 How to Apply for Need-Based Aid

-Early Decision I and Early Action applicants who complete their financial aid applications by November 15 should receive an aid notification starting December 15.
+Early Decision I and Early Action applicants who complete their financial aid applications by early December should receive an aid notification starting December 15.

 Early Decision II Admission applicants who complete their financial aid applications by January 1 should receive an aid notification within three weeks of application completion.